Waterproof Fabric Coatings 101: PU vs. PE vs. Silicone

 You may have gathered from this that at SlingFin, we prefer to use sil/sil fabrics wherever possible.
 So why aren't they ubiquitous?
 I can’t vouch for what other designers are thinking, but there are a few hurdles between silicone’s current level of use and the total market domination it deserves.
 The first is price, which is unfortunately always a consideration when selecting materials.
 Sil/sil fabrics cost significantly more on average than their sil/PU counterparts.
 In my experience, the same base fabric with a sil/sil coating costs 10-30% more than it would with a sil/PU coating.
 That’s not a huge issue for SlingFin, since the price point market has never been (nor will be) our focus.
 Another issue is that PU is simply the way everything has been done for many years, and it can be surprising how reluctant many companies are to deviate from the standard.

 There are a few minor issues with silicone from a functional standpoint.
 One is that it can’t be seam-taped effectively.
 Seam tape is what keeps sil/PU fly fabrics from leaking through the needle holes created when the tent is sewn.
 There is one company that offers stuff sacks with seam-taped sil/sil fabric, but I've seen enough of that seam tape fail to make me think they haven’t perfected it yet.
 Fortunately, there’s a solution for tents.
-A seam style known as “double needle lap-felled” eliminate the need to seal or tape the seam.
+A seam style known as “double needle lap-felled” eliminates the need to seal or tape the seam when you're using sil/sil fabrics.
 It’s a fairly specialized technique but most premium factories have this capability, so this mostly poses a problem for DIY-ers or cottage sewing outfits limited to single-needle machines.
+This doesn't work with PU or Sil/PU fabrics as the PU wets out and facilitates moisture wicking in through the thread.
 Single needle seams will need to be sealed after construction with a liquid seam sealer.
-All our sil/sil flys are sewn with double needle lap-felled seams.
+All our sil/sil flies are sewn with double needle lap-felled seams.
 Another issue is that because sil/sil fabrics can be quite slippery, some people don’t like to use them in floors.
 We currently use sil/sil fabric for the floor of our WindSaber tent, and the slipperiness of the fabric hasn’t proved to be an issue for us or our customers.

 Perhaps the biggest obstacle preventing sil/sil fabric from gaining market share is that silicone coatings can’t be combined with fire retardants to meet CPAI-84 standard.
 A few years ago, there were seven states that still used CPAI-84 as the standard for flame resistance in recreational camping tents.
 Amidst growing concerns around the health risks of fire retardants, the number of states that restrict tent sales through CPAI-84 has dropped to three.
 Unfortunately, one of those states is California, which I am told has at least several people and one or two parks.
 This is why our Portal and SplitWing tents (both of which use a drool-worthy nylon 66 sil/sil fly fabric) can’t be shipped to our home state.
 Many online retailers don’t have the ability to restrict sales on a state-by-state basis (most notably Backcountry.com), so as long as the 800-pound gorilla that is California restricts sales of tents made with sil/sil fabrics, the industry will be slow to switch.